 CMU LPS also endorses and follows the NISO Transfer Code of Practice to ensure that when a journal transfers between publishers, librarians, editors, and other publishers are informed and treated fairly.

-Our goal is to support the online dissemination of scholarly journals, journal-like content, and hybrid publication materials.
+CMU LPS administers and maintains the Janeway publishing platform to support the online dissemination of scholarly journals, journal-like content, and hybrid publication materials.
 All copyright to the published content is retained by the authors and creators, and we require that those managing these publications adhere to this principle.
-CMU LPS does not retain rights to the published content and the content can be transferred away from CMU LPS if the society or journal management decides to change publishers.
+CMU LPS does not retain rights to the published content which can be transferred if the scholarly society or sponsor of the journal decides to change publishers.

 CMU LPS does require that it retain copies of any publication released while the journal was hosted by CMU LPS.
 Works hosted by LPS agree to a non-exclusive perpetual royalty free license to use, duplicate and distribute the work in whole or in part.
 When an LPS-hosted publication ceases production, its past works will continue to be made available as open access publications.
 If the publisher moves to a new institution, LPS requires that the past works remain freely available through LPS, with acknowledgement and linkage to the new publishing site.